Howard Jones (American football coach): Iowa

 Reed Lane, a businessman on the Iowa Athletic Board, was a classmate of Jones's when they both attended a Yale preparatory school.
 When Jesse Hawley left after the 1915 season, Iowa offered Jones a contract to become Iowa's 11th head football coach on the recommendation of Lane.
 Jones accepted a five-year contract at $4,500 annually, the longest commitment and most money ever offered to a coach at Iowa.

 Jones's first two years were highlighted by a 67–0 loss to Minnesota in 1916 and a 47–0 loss to Nebraska in 1917.
 Jones vowed he would never lose by such scores again, and he did not; they remained the two worst losses of his career.
 In 1918, Iowa defeated Minnesota for the first time in school history.
-It would be the first of five straight wins over Minnesota for Jones, and Nebraska never again scored a point on a Jones-coached team.
+It would be the first of five straight wins over Minnesota for Jones, and three over Nebraska.

 The loss of Fred Becker hurt Iowa during that time.
 Becker was Iowa's first first team All-American as a sophomore in 1916.
 He could have been a potential star for Jones, but he played just one season before enlisting for the service with the outbreak of World War I. Becker was killed in combat just ten months after being named an All-American.

 World War I altered the college football landscape.
 Eligibility rules were relaxed in the Big Ten Conference in 1918.
 Iowa's athletic director also left to serve in the war, so Jones was appointed to that position as well.
 Iowa's game with Coe College in 1918 was played with no fans in the stands, as public officials feared a flu epidemic.
 Iowa reportedly won, 27–0.
 In 1918 and 1919, Iowa fell just short of the Big Ten title, with losses to Illinois costing the Hawkeyes the crown in both seasons.
 Jones also coached the Iowa baseball team in 1919.
 In 1920, Iowa had the top two scorers in the Big Ten and finished with a 5–2 record.